Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Advantages

-1. Improves code readability.
+1. Improved code readability.

-2. Enhances IDE autocompletion.
+2. Enhanced IDE auto-completion.

 Limitations